-If located in or near state responsibility areas or lands classified as very high fire hazard severity zones, would the project:

-- Substantially impair an adopted emergency response plan or emergency evacuation plan? - Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to, pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire? - c.
-Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? - d.
+If 1 .
+WILDFIRE located in or near state responsibility as or lands classified as very high fire ard severity zones, would the project: Potentially Significant Impact Significant With Mitigation Incorporation Less than Significant Impact No Impact a.
+Substantially impair an adopted emergency response plan or emergency evacuation plan? \boxtimes b.
+Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to, pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire?
+C. Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? d.
 Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes?